TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Power_System_Camera.md

 <br />

 ##  Raspberry Pi 15 W USB-C Power Supply
 The Raspberry Pi 15 W USB-C Power Supply is the power supply designed by Raspbery Pi for the Raspberry Pi 4 series.
 Since, it is designed for the component used it meets all the power requirements perfectly.
 The design team chose this option over cheaper power supplies for the reliability of this power supply.
 It also includes short circuit, overcurrent, and over temperature protections.
+As specified by the datasheet, these protections protect the system by limiting the current or shutting down if the current exceeds the ratings of 5 V, 3 A, and 15 W.
 <br />

 ##  Raspberry Pi 5 27 W USB-C Power Supply
 This component is an exception for this system.
 It is the power supply required for the database system's Raspberry Pi 5 as specified in their design documentation.
 As opposed to creating a new request, it will be included in this section and the bill of materials for the Camera Power system.
 It is the power supply designed by Raspberry Pi for their Raspberry Pi 5, so with access to a working wall outlet the power supply will sufficiently provide 27 Watts at 5V via a USB-C connection.
 For further justification, refer to the Database system documentation.
 <br />

+## Bussmann MDL-1 Glass Fuse 1 Amp 250 Volt Time Delay
+This component will provide overcurrent protection to the MEAN WELL LRS-50-5 power supply.
+It will be connected to the AC L "hot wire" via a in-line fuse holder.
+The 1 A current rating will account for safety and efficieny margins of the power supply ensuring the fuse will not be blown in regular operation due to the roughly 0.6 A current.
+The usage of a time delay fuse will not allow inrush current to blow the fuse.
+This fuse will be housed in the Seachoice Waterproof in-Line Fuse Holder.

 ## BOM